CS7150-Zheng-Wang/CS7150-Zheng-Wang.github.io/index.md

 Our work is also heavily inspired by the recent advances in distillation techniques for diffusion models presented by Gandikota and Bau [[2]](#ref2).
 Their work introduces the concept of Diffusion Target (DT) visualization, which provides insights into what the model predicts as the final output at each intermediate denoising step.
 This visualization technique has proven invaluable for understanding how different models construct their outputs over time and has directly influenced our development of the hybrid-net approach described in this blog.

-Our contribution builds on these foundations by analyzing how conditioning signals influence the denoising trajectory and proposing a novel switching mechanism between specialized and general models to optimize both conditioning fidelity and generation diversity/efficiency.
+Our contribution builds on these foundations by analyzing how conditioning signals influence the denoising trajectory and proposing a novel switching mechanism between ControlNet and uncontrolled Stable Diffusion to optimize both conditioning fidelity and generation diversity/efficiency.

 ## Diffusion Target Visualization: Making Model Predictions Visible